rurban/libu8ident/README.md

   E.g. if someone wants to allow the Technical idtype.
-  Then you have to use `u8ident_get_idtypes ()` by yourself, and it is not exported (ie. unusable from the shared library) We only optionally check the IdentifierStatus Allowed with CHECK_XID.
+  Then you have to use `u8ident_get_idtypes ()` by yourself, and it is not exported (ie. unusable from the shared library) We only optionally check the IdentifierStatus Allowed with CHECK_XID, from this TR39 Table 1, which is a summary of the idtype rules.

 * **FCD**: This normalization is broken.